 To avoid this effect, we first merged the cells B6:D6 into one wide cell using Excel’s menu Home > Alignment > Merge & Center.

 In the task pane, you see that the current cell contains a horizontal slider, ranging from 0 at the leftmost end to a maximum value of 100 to the right.
 Note that there is also a button to remove the widget from the cell.

 Most graphical widgets are fully visible only in the web environment, even though you manage them in an Excel spreadsheet.
 To review the visual appearance of a web page containing widgets, you must convert your spreadsheet for the web and verify the result in a web browser.

 Before we do that, we need a default value for the widget, so we enter the value 3 into B6.
 (If you prefer to think of it as D6, remember that we merged B6:D6 above.
 When you refer to a merged cell, Excel only accepts references to the top left cell.)

-Also, we want the interest rate in E6 to vary with the position of the slider, which is easily accomplished by replacing the fixed interest rate with a formula.
+Also, we want the interest rate in E6 to vary with the position of the slider, which is easily accomplished by replacing the fixed interest rate with the formula =B6/100.

 We selected the HTML flavor in the Conversion section of the SpreadsheetConverter ribbon, and pressed Convert.
 After conversion, the converted web page automatically opened in the web browser.
 Here’s the result:

 When you drag the slider to different positions the interest rate immediately changes, updating the entire table.